US: Russia has committed crimes against humanity in Ukraine

 “Such is our moral interest,” she said.
 “We also have a significant strategic interest.”

-“No nation is safe in a world where one country can violate the sovereignty and territorial integrity of another, where crimes against humanity are committed with impunity, where a country with imperialist ambitions can go unchecked,” Harris added.

-If Russian President Vladimir Putin succeeds in attacking international rules and norms, “other nations could feel emboldened to follow his violent example,” she said.
-“Other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”
+If Russian President Vladimir Putin succeeds in attacking international rules and norms, she said, “other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”

 Harris' audience Saturday didn't include any Russian officials.
 Conference organizers decided not to invite them this year.

-Amid the Western officials defending arms supplies to Ukraine, China's top diplomat, Wang Yi, stood out by calling for an end to the war through peace talks, saying Beijing was “deeply worried about the expansion and long-term effect of this war."
+While Western officials defended arms supplies to Ukraine, China's top diplomat, Wang Yi, called for an end to the war through peace talks, saying Beijing was “deeply worried about the expansion and long-term effect of this war."

 China has refused to condemn Russia's invasion of Ukraine or to impose sanctions on Moscow like Western nations have done.
 Without naming any countries, Wang said “there may be forces” that don't want the war to stop anytime soon.